-When Wing first approached me for this physique photoshoot, I sensed that he's different from the other online "shoppers".
+When Wing first approached me for this physique photoshoot, I sensed that he was different from the other online "shoppers".
 I was also delighted that he was looking for a high-end portrait instead of a casual one, which allowed me to produce more eye-catching and professional-looking work.

 On my part, I was horrified at the unavailability of the makeup artist whom I had worked most frequently with.
 I approached the other makeup artist friends who were still in contact with me but they couldn't free up their time on that day as well.

-The discussion was spread over weeks as we had to wait for confirmation of the logistic part.
-Due to the uncommon logistic planning and my other commitments, I didn't always have the luxury of time to reply Wing promptly but he didn't take offense.
+The discussion was spread over weeks as we had to wait for confirmation of the logistics part.
+Due to the uncommon logistic planning and my other commitments, I didn't always have the luxury of time to reply to Wing promptly but he didn't take offence.
 He also forked out time to do a video chat with me for discussion the day before the actual photoshoot.
 I was stunned by his sincerity and easygoingness, which made me feel relieved.

 For the lighting, I tried to keep it simple and edgy and thus I initially used only three strobes.
-However, I was as fussy as usual and thus decided to add in a fourth strobe to further improve the art work by further separating Wing from the black backdrop.
+However, I was as fussy as usual and thus decided to add a fourth strobe to further improve the artwork by further separating Wing from the black backdrop.
 I made him look more three-dimensional inside the pictures.

-Wing appeared in his charismatic smiles on the actual day of the shoot.
+Wing appeared in his charismatic smile on the actual day of the shoot.
 My girlfriend thought he resembled Donnie Yen, the famous action star who acted as Ip Man.
-He brought along his own dumbbells.
-I was impressed by his well defined built, which wasn't too exaggerated.
+He brought along his dumbbells.
+I was impressed by his well-defined build, which wasn't too exaggerated.
 He was chatty and confident.
-He performed well like as if he's an experienced model.
+He performed well as if he were an experienced model.

 Tricia's experience in commercial shoots was a gift bestowed on us.
 She not only did good makeup to highlight Wing's features but made the sweat droplets on Wing's face and body look realistic and evenly spread.
 She knew exactly when to start and retouch on the water droplets; it was well executed and controlled.
 She gave many creative and mind-blowing fitness lifestyle ideas but we decided to keep it to the originally planned physique shoot since we had very limited time.
 Tricia also acted as an art director, which allowed me to focus on the technical parts.
 The extra professional assistance sped the shoot up tremendously.
 I was confident to say that very few local makeup artists could match her capability.

 Although Wing had something urgent on, he didn't rush off immediately right after we ended the longer-than-expected shoot.
-He was very composed and continued to for a chat.
+He was very composed and continued to chat.